TamanduaDeAngola/Python-ChatGPT/README.md

 # Python-ChatGPT
 a simple ChatGPT CLI client using python 3.
+Legacy code

 ## Requirements
 #### To be runned, this code needs the version 3 of Python and the lib _"openai"_ installed.
 To install that, just run: